Gyanankur23/Netflix_Watch_Prediction_01/README.md

 4. **Device-Genre Match**: Drama and Thriller preferred on TV; Comedy on mobile.
 5. **Time-Based Duration**: Evening sessions show longest engagement.
 6. **Model Utility**: Genre, device, and time of day are useful predictors, though nonlinear models may improve accuracy.

+## ✅ Final Conclusion
+The Netflix Watch Prediction dashboard offers a clarity-first framework for understanding viewer behavior and content engagement.
+By combining genre, device, and time-of-day features, it uncovers actionable patterns in watch duration and content liking.
+While the logistic regression model provides a strong baseline—especially with high recall—future iterations could benefit from nonlinear models to capture deeper behavioral nuances.

+This project balances strategic insight with modular design, making it ideal for deployment in recommendation systems, viewer segmentation, and content strategy.
+Its reproducible structure and visual storytelling make it a strong candidate for portfolio inclusion and cross-platform adaptation.